carpentries/carpentries.org/content/support/membership/_index.md

 <table>
     <tr>
         <td>Has Feature</td>
-        <td><b>Hands-on, practice-based training in teaching and lesson development.</b> Receive priority access to our Instructor Training and Collaborative Lesson Development programs, which will empower high-quality lesson creation and instruction at your institution.</td>
+        <td><b>Hands-on, practice-based training in teaching and lesson development.</b> Receive priority access to our Instructor Training and Collaborative Lesson Development Training programs, which will empower high-quality lesson creation and instruction at your institution.</td>
     </tr>
     <tr>
         <td>Has Feature</td>